virusxd521/virusxd521/README.md

 - Javascript
 - React
 - Git/Github
-- Windows/Linux OS - currently use Manjaro as a main OS
+- :memo: Windows/Linux OS - currently using Manjaro as a main OS